SamruddhiSon/Spotify-Data-Analysis/README.md

 Explore and cluster Spotify music data to identify patterns and group similar tracks.
 Project Steps:

-Data Loading and Exploration:
+1.Data Loading and Exploration:

 Load Spotify dataset from a CSV file.
 Explore dataset structure, columns, and information.

-Feature Engineering:
+2.Feature Engineering:

 Use label encoding to transform categorical features like 'track_id', 'track_name', etc.

-Outlier Detection and Handling:
+3.Outlier Detection and Handling:

 Identify and replace outliers using the Interquartile Range (IQR) method.

-2D Clustering:
+4.2D Clustering:

 Standardize features ('track_popularity' and 'danceability') using StandardScaler.
 Apply k-means clustering and visualize clusters in a 2D scatter plot.

-Elbow Method:
+5.Elbow Method:

 Determine the optimal number of clusters (k) using the Elbow Method for each clustering scenario.

-3 Clustering Scenarios:
+6.3 Clustering Scenarios:

 Perform k-means clustering on three different pairs of features and visualize the clusters.
 ('track_popularity' and 'danceability')
 ('energy' and 'loudness')
 ('track_artist' and 'track_name')

-Cluster Labeling:
+7.Cluster Labeling:

 Add cluster labels to the original DataFrame.

-Inertia and Silhouette Score:
+8.Inertia and Silhouette Score:

 Calculate inertia and silhouette score for model evaluation.

-3D Scatter Plot with Plotly:
+9.3D Scatter Plot with Plotly:

 Create an interactive 3D scatter plot to visualize clusters based on 'track_artist', 'track_name', and 'track_popularity'.

 Results and Insights:

-Identify distinct clusters representing different music characteristics.
+    *Identify distinct clusters representing different music characteristics.
-Gain insights into the relationships between track features and artist information.
+    *Gain insights into the relationships between track features and artist information.
-Evaluate model performance using inertia and silhouette score.
+    *Evaluate model performance using inertia and silhouette score.

 Tools and Libraries Used:

-Python, Pandas, NumPy, Seaborn, Matplotlib, Scikit-learn, Plotly.
+    *Python, Pandas, NumPy, Seaborn, Matplotlib, Scikit-learn, Plotly.

 Next Steps:

       Further analysis or application of clustering results for personalized music recommendations or genre categorization.

 Note:

        The project leverages unsupervised machine learning (K-Means) to uncover patterns in the Spotify music dataset.
        The interactive 3D scatter plot provides a visual representation of the clustered data.